 Vascular Biology: Vascular biology is the study of the biology of the constituent cells of the vascular wall.
 It includes the heart and blood vessels.
 The blood vessels comprise arteries that transport blood from your heart to the rest of body, and veins that return the blood from all parts of the body to your heart.
 Blood vessels are made up of three layers.

-Title : Advanced molecular and cellular mechanisms for pulmonary hypertension
+Title : New mechanisms and innovative therapeutics for pulmonary hypertension

 Yong Xiao Wang, Albany Medical Center, United States

-Mekhman N Mamedov, National Research Center for Preventive Medicine, Russian Federation
+Mekhman N Mamedov, National Research Center for Therapy and Preventive Medicine, Russian Federation